saferinsulin/website/hypoglycaemia.md

 Glucagon is the hormone produced in the pancreas that acts in the opposite way to insulin.
 It has a few key actions:
 * it **stops insulin being produced** by the beta cells (glucagon is made in the alpha cells just next door)
 *  it goes straight to the liver and causes glycogen to break down to glucose **raising blood glucose**
-* it causes flushing, tachycardia and high blood pressurem (great for beta blocker overdose, not if you're awake)
+* it causes flushing, tachycardia and high blood pressure (great for beta blocker overdose, not if you're awake)

 ### How is it given?